 Wound up with loads of extra veggies this Thanksgiving?
 Stock them away in your freezer to keep them fresher longer.
 You can also freeze portions of your leftovers, which is a great option if have a small family or live alone.

 Buy an organic turkey or skip it altogether

 As you heard, 200 million pounds of turkey gets thrown out every year.
 What a waste of a life, right?
 Plus, the average 16-pound Thanksgiving turkey generates about 32 pounds of carbon dioxide.
-So, have an eco-friendly Thanksgiving by being more conscious about your turkey purchase.
-You can do this by purchasing a turkey locally, hunting it yourself when possible, or choosing a humanely raised and organic turkey.
+So, be more conscious about your turkey purchase.
+You can do this by buying a turkey locally, hunting it yourself when possible, or choosing a humanely raised and organic turkey.

 What is an organic turkey, you may be wondering?
 These organic turkeys are fed a vegetarian, non-GMO diet free of chemical-based pesticides and herbicides — a more conscious choice for a sustainable Thanksgiving dinner.